Rural Alternative Licensure Stipend

 Eligible Applicants Must Meet the Following Criteria:

-- Be enrolled in an approved Alternative Licensure Program
+- Be enrolled in one of Colorado's approved alternative licensure programs.

 Definition of Rural School District